 Finally, consider your personal preferences and technology environment at home.
 If you and your family are used to using PCs, do you really want to figure out the quirks of the Chrome operating system on top of everything else?
 If you are comfortable with Android, do you really want to take time to figure out new iPads and iOS?

 Over the past year, my kids have become familiar with the Windows environment, and I’m not keen on teaching them a new operating system when school starts.

 Minimum hardware requirements for a student computer

 Minimum hardware requirements will vary depending on operating system you choose and use case.
 (Note that this section applies to laptops, not tablets.)

-Select a student laptop with at least 4GB of Random Access Memory (RAM), and preferably 8GB, to handle Microsoft Windows, Zoom calls and multi-tasking
+Select a student laptop with at least 4GB of RAM to handle Microsoft Windows, Zoom calls and multi-tasking

 Think of memory as the computer’s short term memory, like your brain’s frontal lobe.
 RAM is what allows your computer to load programs, execute tasks within those programs, and switch between browser tabs and other programs.